Sigmund Freud Theory

 This led to one of the most controversial studies in its kind and the most controversial part of Freud’s work.
 He discovered several developmental stages people go through from birth and through which they develop a libido.

 The first phase starts from birth and ends approximately after the first year.
 During this phase, the child tests everything with its mouth, the first part of the body that’s developed.
 When a child is unsuccessful during this phase and therefore becomes dissatisfied, Freud believes he’ll be characterised by pessimism, suspicion and sarcasm later in life.
 The person reduces feelings of fear or tensions by chewing the tops of pens or excessively chewing gum, for instance.

 The second phase starts after the first year and lasts until the third year.
-Freud believed that the primary focus of the libido in this phase lies on controlling the bladder and bowel movements.
+Sigmund Freud believed that the primary focus of the libido in this phase lies on controlling the bladder and bowel movements.
 For this reason, toilet training is the most important part of this phase.